Professional edition active

 • Consider the diagnosis in patients with unexplained signs of glomerulonephritis, particularly when it occurs within 2 days of a febrile mucosal illness or with flank pain.

-• Treat patients who have creatinine > 1.2 mg/dL (106.08 micromol/L) or proteinuria > 300 mg/day with ACE inhibitors or ARBs, and subsequently SGLT2 inhibitors if proteinuria persists.
+• Treat patients who have creatinine > 1.2 mg/dL (106.08 micromol/L) or proteinuria > 300 mg/day with angiotensin converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs), and subsequently a sodium-glucose cotransporter 2 (SGLT2) inhibitor or a dual endothelin angiotensin receptor antagonist (for patients at risk of rapid disease progression) if proteinuria persists.

-• Reserve corticosteroids for patients with worsening renal function or proteinuria (> 1 g/day) despite treatment with an ACE inhibitor or ARB plus an SGLT2 inhibitor.
+• Reserve corticosteroids for patients with worsening kidney function or proteinuria (> 1 g/day) despite treatment with an ACE inhibitor or ARB plus an SGLT2 inhibitor, or a dual endothelin angiotensin receptor antagonist.

 quizzes_lightbulb_red